01When Is a Broker Price Opinion Used?

 Lenders and mortgage companies might use a BPO for many reasons.
 Learn the primary reasons for their use here.
 It isn't just for foreclosures.
 They may want to look at a refinance or mortgage forbearance agreement.

-By far, two major types of BPO, or Broker Price Opinion, are used by lenders and loss mitigation companies nationally.
+By far, two major types of BPO are used by national lenders and loss mitigation companies.
 Learn the types, requirements for each, and what you might get paid.

-A Drive By BPO, or Broker Price Opinion, is a common tool for lenders in foreclosure and refinance situations.
-Learn what you might be called upon to do and report when doing a Drive-By BPO.
+A drive-by BPO is a common tool for lenders in foreclosure and refinance situations.
+Learn what you might be called upon to do and report when doing a drive-by BPO.

 It is important to follow the instructions of the lender and take care to fill in the forms properly if you want to get paid.
-Also, photos should be taken as they direct.
-If they want front, rear and side views, make sure you get them all.
+Also, photos should be taken as the instructions direct.
+If they want front, rear, and side views, make sure you get them all.

-For those wishing to learn about doing BPOs, or Broker Price Opinions, this is a good place to start.
+For those wishing to learn about doing BPOs, the National Association of Broker Price Opinion Professionals (NABPOP) is a good place to start.
 You won't feel your membership fee is wasted, as you'll also be placed on a network so that BPO purchasers can find you.
 Learn about NABPOP here.

-The New Agent's Guide to the BPO (Broker Price Opinion)
+The New Agent's Guide to the Broker Price Opinion (BPO)

-The BPO, or Broker Price Opinion, is a tool used by lenders and mortgage companies to value properties in situations where they believe the expense and delay of an appraisal are not necessary.
-Real estate brokers are given an order to do a BPO by the lender, mortgage company or loss mitigation company.
-The broker does either a Drive-By BPO or an Internal BPO in most cases.
+The broker price option (BPO) is a tool that lenders and mortgage companies use to value properties in situations where they believe the expense and delay of an appraisal are not necessary.
+Real estate brokers are given an order to do a BPO by the lender, mortgage company, or loss mitigation company.
+The broker does either a drive-by BPO or an internal BPO in most cases.

 In some states, BPOs have been a problem, as real estate brokers aren't allowed to charge for services, especially when they step on the toes of appraisers.
-However, that's slowly changing, as the appraisers don't want to do them anyway, as the money isn't big enough.
-With some real estate agents barely hanging on, they're happy to make $75 to $150 or so to go out and fill out the lenders form for valuation of a property.
-Learn about doing BPOs here, when they are used, the types and requirements of each.
+However, that's slowly changing, as the appraisers don't want to do BPOs anyway, as the work doesn't pay enough.
+Some real estate agents who are barely hanging on, though, are happy to make $75 to $150 or so to go out and fill out the lenders' form for valuation of a property.
+Learn about doing BPOs here, when they are used, and the types and requirements of each.